Remodeling Her Husband: Plot

-Janie Wakefield (Dorothy Gish) marries Jack Valentine (James Rennie), who frequently flirts with other women.
+Janie Wakefield marries Jack Valentine, who frequently flirts with other women.
 Although Jack promises to reform, his attraction to other women continues to cause problems.
-Early in their marriage, he assists a stylish woman (Barden Daube) with her suitcase and takes her home.
+Early in their marriage, he assists a stylish woman with her suitcase and takes her home.
 Janie, passing by on a bus, sees the interaction and becomes suspicious.
 Though Jack manages to explain himself, the incident strains their relationship.

 Later, Jack becomes involved with a flirtatious manicurist, further testing Janie's patience.
-She leaves him and returns to live with her parents, Mrs. Wakefield (Marie Burke) and Mr. Wakefield (Downing Clarke), and begins working in her father's office.
+She leaves him and returns to live with her parents, Mrs. Wakefield and Mr. Wakefield, and begins working in her father's office.
 There, she proves herself capable and begins building a career.

 Jack, regretful and still in love with Janie, pleads for forgiveness.
 She eventually agrees to reconcile but asserts her independence.
 When Jack tries to reassert control, she firmly has him removed from her office.
 Threatening suicide in a final act of desperation, Jack finally makes Janie reconsider.
 She determines to make the relationship work and succeeds in reforming his behavior.
 Jack becomes a faithful husband, and they reconcile.